MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/setting-time-out-values-for-report-dataset-processing.md

 ---
-title: "Set time-out values for paginated report dataset processing | Microsoft Docs"
+title: "Set time-out values for Power BI paginated report dataset processing | Microsoft Docs"
 description: In paginated reports, you can specify time-out values to set limits on how system resources are used. ms.date: 03/28/2023 ms.service: powerbi